glyph/Fritter/docs/persistence.rst

    :start-after: app-method
    :end-before: end-reminder

-So that's it for our "object model" for this application.
-Next we need to add the functions to perform the tasks that we need.

-First, we need to actually schedule the reminder.
-For that, we'll have a function that schedules our ``show`` method with a given scheduler.
-To do this, we'll take a scheduler, some number of seconds into the future, and a message to show.
+Now, we need to schedule the reminder.
+For that, we'll have a function that schedules our ``show`` method with a given scheduler, which takes:
+- a scheduler,
+- some number of seconds into the future, and
+- a message to show.

 We'll instantiate a ``Reminder``, and create a ``datetype.DateTime`` with a ``ZoneInfo`` time zone.

-Since the user probably wants their reminders scheduled in their *own* time zone, Fritter provides a convenience function, :py:func:`guessLocalZone
-<fritter.drivers.datetime.guessLocalZone>`\ , which uses platform-specific
-heuristics to determine the local machine's IANA timezone identifier and use that.

 .. note::